 The Wheal Busy Team.

-Mr Buxton Dean (Mr BD) is the teacher in the class during Mrs Burton’s absence.
-Mrs Patel, Mrs Blake and Mrs Blackburn are the amazing teaching assistants working with us this year.
+Mrs Burton is the teacher in the class.
+Mrs Patel, Mrs Blake and Mrs Parker are the amazing teaching assistants working with us this year.
 If you need to contact us please email the office, catch us on the door in the morning or afternoon or ping us a message on Class Dojo.
 If you do message us please remember that we will be teaching and it might be a little few hours until we reply.
 We also don’t access messages after we have left school for the day.

 - It is essential for all children to read regularly.
 As part of this we expect all children to read at home.
 In Key Stage 2 we use the Go Read app to record our reading.
 This will be introduced to the children in the next couple of weeks.
 At this point we will be expecting them to be recording the amount of reading that they are doing at home.
 As a guide we like to see them reading for 20 minutes a day, a minimum of 4 days a week.